j-stach/slouch/README.md

 ```
 2. Create an `OuchClient` to handle order entry by wrapping a TCP stream that is
 already logged in to an OUCH account.
-When the client is created, it will attempt to query the OUCH account.
+When the client is created, it will attempt to query the account.
 Setup will fail if an `AccountQueryResponse` is not received from the server.
 ```rust
 use std::net::{ SocketAddr, TcpStream };